takinabradley/component-classnames/README.md

       >

       {/*
-        You may also simply apply additional styles from `App.module.css` to an element via `classNames`
+        You may also explicitly apply specific styles from `App.module.css` to an element via `classNames`
       */}
       <Component